 The Tube or London Underground is the cities subway or underground train system.
 It opened in 1863 and there are currently 11 lines covering 402km that provide connections to a huge part of the city.
 It is also often one of the quickest and direct ways to get around.
-The Tube is quite easy to navigate and you just need to find the closest station to your destination and then workout which line (or lines are best).
-The lines are named, ie “Circle, Bakerloo” and also each have a colour.
-Then at each station, or using a paper or an online version, you’ll find maps to help you navigate and workout your route.
+The Tube is quite easy to navigate and you just need to find the closest station to your destination and then work out which line (or lines are best).
+The lines are named, ie “Circle, Bakerloo” and also each has a colour.
+Then at each station, or using a paper or an online version, you’ll find maps to help you navigate and work out your route.
 Sometimes you’ll have to change lines when you travel which is normally a case of arriving at a station then following the signs to the next line.
 See the latest tube map and to help you plan your journey consider using the Plan a Journey tool.

 The Tube is great but doesn’t cover every possible location in the city.
 So depending on what places you are travelling between you may have to get a bus.
 The bus network is vast and can normally connect you fairly close to your destination.
 When trying to work out which bus you need you could look on Google (search “bus from [place] to [place]) and you may get results that include the time of the next bus and the bus stop you need to be at.
 You’ll also find maps at bus stops.
 These tell you which buses go where, as well as the bus stop location on a small local map.
 For those visiting London on a budget then the bus can sometimes be a cheaper alternative to using the trains.